 Avalon is Recruiting New Board Members!We are recruiting new members who identify as women to join the Board of Directors.
 We are seeking individuals with diverse backgrounds and experience in Law, Finance, Management, Human Resources, and/or Communications.
 By serving on the Avalon board you will have an opportunity to make a difference.
 You’ll use your skills and expertise meaningfully, while also learning, growing your talents, and making new friends and connections.
-Most importantly you’ll be demonstrating your support for victims/survivors of sexualized violence, and providing direction to an amazing organization that effects real systemic change and helps survivors heal.
+Most importantly you’ll be demonstrating your support for those who have experienced sexualized violence, and providing direction to an amazing organization that effects real systemic change and helps survivors heal.
 Click here to download the application form.

 Katie Mallam, Communications Committee